molmod/molmod/doc/tut_graph.rst

 =============================

 Molecular graphs are objects that describe the connectivity of atoms in a molecule.
-In graph speech, every vertex is an atom and every edge is a bond.
+In graph speech, every atom is a vertex and every bond is an edge.
 Some background on `Graph Theory <http://en.wikipedia.org/wiki/Graph_theory>`_ may be helpful.
 The :class:`molmod.molecular_graphs.MolecularGraph` class in MolMod can store atomic numbers associated with vertices and bond orders